Pakistan slammed for excluding minority group from rights panel | DW | 08.05.2020

-Pakistan received condemnation Friday for exluding a persecuted group from a new official body set up to safeguard the rights of religious minorities.
+Pakistan received condemnation Friday for excluding a persecuted group from a new official body set up to safeguard the rights of religious minorities.

 The NGO Human Rights Watch became the latest international voice to condemn the exclusion of the Ahmadiyyah community.
 Ahmadis make up 4 million people in Pakistan.